simonkurek/swapi-gql/README.md

 ## Description

 SWAPI-GQL is a GraphQL wrapper for the Star Wars API (SWAPI).
 It is built using NestJS and Apollo Server.
+Additionally, it uses Postgres to cache data (because of SWAPI long response times) what gives additional opportunity to get gql nested data.

 ## Architecture Design